ENCCS/ju-systems-application-procedures/content/subsections/Swedish participation.rst

 Posibilities for the Swedish researchers within academia, the public sector and industry
 -----------------------------------------------------------------------------------------

 Swedish researchers can send applications and have access to all the EuroHPC JU and PRACE resources.
-Moreover, the 3,5% of the LUMI system is a Swedish national past of the system and can be accessed vi  `ESNIC calls and forms <https://www.snic.se/allocations/compute/x-large/>`_ .
+Moreover, the 3,5% of the LUMI system is a Swedish national past of the system and can be accessed vi  `SNIC calls and forms <https://www.snic.se/allocations/compute/x-large/>`_ .
 This means that in simplöe words about 20 petaflops (peak performance)of LUMI are Swedish.

 The application to the 3,5 % of LUMI should be done through the SNIC system and you are already acquainted with it.